jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 how to make a function that takes input
 *********************************************************************************

-:ref:`functions<what is a function?>` are made with
+:ref:`functions<what is a function?>` that take input are made with

 * the def_ keyword
 * a name
-* parentheses with the inputs allowed, and a colon at the end
+* parentheses with the inputs allowed
+* a colon after the parentheses
 * the code that makes up the :ref:`function<what is a function?>` (its body) comes after the colon
+* a :ref:`return statement<the return statement>`

 .. code-block:: python